https://invisible-island.net/ncurses/man/

 o First, you may override the system default either by using the -o

-option, or by setting the variable TERMINFO in your shell
+option, or by setting the variable TERMINFO in the process

 environment to a valid database location.